decengame/documentation/README.md

 ## How it works

 Players are invited to join a board where they navigate thru different EVM compatible blockchains.
-They start the game with some amount of coins and in each blockchain they can buy a specific crypto asset deployed in this blockchain.
-They move in other of appearance and the numbers of blockchain they move is based on the latest number of the latest Ethereum block.
+They move order is based on who has minted the "First timer" NFT first.
+The numbers of blockchain they move is based on the latest number of the latest Ethereum block.
 After the move, if they get in a blockchain that asset already have an owner they neeed to rent or buy it.
+They start the game with some amount of tokens.
+Using and in each blockchain they can buy a specific crypto asset deployed in this blockchain.

 Who define the assets, receive the payment for the initial sale and also define assets' initial price are defined by the Godmasters Developers - Core Devs DAO that have built the game node softwares.
 The assets prices are reajusted up 5% each time some player pays a rent.
 The rent price is 10% of the asset price.